Joe Pye Weed - Eutrochium maculatum

 I have not found a study showing it effective for the typhus bacteria but there is plenty of anecdotal and written history attesting to its use among indigenous people of North America and among enslaved peoples in the American South.

 These days it is used primarily for kidney and bladder problems.
-It is active against E. coli, which is responsible for the majority of UTIs.
+It is active against E.coli, which is responsible for the majority of UTIs.

-There are several species that all go by the common name of Joe Pye weed and are similarly useful.
+There are several different species that all go by the common name of Joe Pye weed and are similarly useful.
 The Latin names have all been repeatedly changed between genus Eupatorium, Eutrochium, and Eupatoriadelphus.
 In addition, the various plants are all extremely similar and confusing to tell apart.
-But for now, Eutrochium is the genus officially settled on although all three are in use.
+But for now, Eutrochium is the genus officially settled on although all three names are in use.
 The ones I harvest the most of are Eutrochium maculatum, and Eutrochium purpureum.

 1 Bhattarai, Nabin, and Geeta Shrestha.
 2010.
 “Antibacterial and Antifungal Effect of Eupatorium adenophorum Spreng Against Bacterial and Fungal Isolates”.
 Nepal Journal of Science and Technology 10 (April):91-95. https://doi.org/10.3126/njst.v10i0.2834.